whatnick/ATM90E26_Arduino/docs/Calibration_Hardware.md

 ### Calibrating power factor

 This requires use of the variable inductor or a well known inductive load.
 Use the motorized load (fan/fridge) to calibrate the higher set points of the power factor and change the `Lphi` and `Nphi` default values.
 The library currently does not implement runtime change to these values they are hardcoded in the header file.
-If the purely resistive load shows unity power factor not phase angle calibrations are necessary.
+If the purely resistive load shows unity power factor no phase angle calibrations are necessary.